Doctor (title): Netherlands

-In the Dutch language the word "dokter" refers to a physician, whereas "doctor" refers to the academic title.
-The doctor title is abbreviated as dr. placed before the holders name (note the lowercase).
+In the Dutch language doctor is used both for physicians and for the academic title, however the spelling differs with "dokter" referring to a physician, whereas "doctor" refers to the academic title.
+Both doctor titles are abbreviated as dr. placed before the holders name (note the lowercase).

 To enter a Dutch doctoral defense, the candidate must hold a validated master's degree (a master's degree of an acknowledged university, or a master equivalent degree validated on a case-by-case basis by the Dutch government).
 In some cases the candidate can be granted special dispensation if no master's degree is held.

 There is no specific notation of the discipline in which the doctorate is obtained.
 Once the doctorate is obtained the preceding master's degree is generally no longer reported.
 Exceptions only exist for the disciplines with specific master titles of engineering "ir." ("ingenieur", i.e. Engineer) and law "mr." ("meester", i.e. Master of Law) where the title dr. is added to the original master title.
 For these disciplines, the original master's degree abbreviation is combined with the dr. abbreviation thus resulting in for example "dr. ir.
 Familyman".
 The dr. title is always placed in front of the ir. title.
 In the case of a PhD in law, the original mr. title is placed before the dr. title (mr. dr., see e.g. Jan Peter Balkenende).
 For a person having a law master's degree, but holding a PhD in another field than law the mr. title is placed after the dr. title (dr. mr.).
 No specific notation or title for the medical disciplines exists in the Netherlands.
 Although a physician is usually referred to as "dokter" (note the spelling difference) this does not necessarily imply the physician holds a doctoral degree; nor does it give the physician a title equivalent to that of PhD.